Chevrolet Chevette: Initial features and annual updates

 1977: For 1977, the engines were 57 hp and 63 hp.
 The Scooter hatchback included a rear seat, with a rear-seat delete option.
 The Sandpiper trim package included a “reef”-patterned interior, deluxe door trim, cream gold or antique white exterior colors, and an exterior Sandpiper logo just behind each door.

 1978: For 1978, a new four-door hatchback used a 97.3 in wheelbase, two inches longer than the two-door – ultimately accounting for more than half of the Chevette's nearly 300,000 sales.
 All models featured a revised grille with a grid design, while the chrome grille and headlight frames became standard.
 The 1.4-liter engine and Woody package were dropped with a fuel door added.
 A TH-180 automatic transmission was added to replace the THM-200 series automatic.
 An "HO" (high output) version was available in addition to the standard 1.6-liter, featuring a modified head and a larger valves-cam profile.
 The HO package also included a dual-outlet exhaust manifold.
 Prices were dropped and more standard equipment was added for 1978.
 Air conditioning, radial tires, an AM/FM radio, and power brakes were optional.

 1979: For 1979, the Holley two-barrel carburetor became standard on all models.
 The front fascia was revised with a flat hood, no longer wrapping down to the bumper.
 New for 1979 was a large chrome grille with Chevrolet's "bow-tie" emblem and rectangular headlights.
 A new air-injection system was introduced to improve catalytic-converter function at idle.
 An active passenger-restraint system was introduced in small numbers as an option which featured a lower hanging dashboard, automatic seatbelts, and a center-dash console.
 Chevette sales totaled more than 451,000 units – a figure that would rank it second only to Chevrolet's new Citation, which had a much longer model run (sales had started in April 1979).
 Consumer Guide testers managed "an honest 29 mpg in the city and 39 mpg on the highway".

 1980: For MY 1980 rear fascia was revised with a squared-off hatch, wraparound taillights with combined, single-colored turn signals, and a round gas-filler door.
+Unable to comply with U.S. emissions requirements, GM engineers GM requested and received an EPA waiver of the 1981 and 1982 carbon monoxide standards (waiver 45 FR 49877–49900), noting that catalytic converter and air pump for the 1.6-liter carbureted four-cylinder engine could not meet the impending standard, and that the company faced prohibitive hardship if the waiver wasn't granted to allow more time to comply.